jvick1/Python/README.md

 conda --version
 ```

-or search for 'Anaconda' in your search bar.
+Or search for 'Anaconda' in your search bar.
 You should see the Navigator and the terminal.

 ![image](https://github.com/jvick1/Python/assets/32043066/04e3b3ea-dd9d-4376-902c-2080d0c7b4a7)